chameleon-system/chameleon-base/src/CoreBundle/Resources/doc/logging.rst

 project-config.yml contains the default logger configuration "main".
-It logs any warning or above to the following file: `%kernel.logs_dir%/%kernel.environment%.log"` Furthermore it contains some channel names for legacy classes (without dependency injection)
+It logs any warning or above to the following file: `%kernel.logs_dir%/%kernel.environment%.log"` Furthermore it contains some channel names for legacy classes that cannot use dependency injection.

 The `PrependExtensionInterface` would normally also be used for legacy classes and their respective logging channel definitions in bundles.